 Eating on a budget can mean a lot of different things to a lot of different people, but all this really has to mean to you is how to eat within your budget.
 For many of us, food is where we spend the biggest portion of our salary after rent and bills.

-If you want to keep a lid on these costs though, follow these 8 easy steps help you eat on a budget.
+If you want to keep a lid on these costs, follow these 8 easy steps help you eat on a budget.

 1. Don’t shop when you’re hungry

-We swear – this is a real thing.
-When you shop when you’re hungry you’re so much more likely to buy more food because you give in to your cravings, and well placed food deals are designed to catch your hungry eye.
+If you're hungry when you shop you’re much more likely to buy more food because you give in to your cravings.
+On top of that, well placed food deals are designed to catch your hungry eye.
 In fact, one study showed that hungry shoppers bought up to 31% more high-calorie food.
-Just try not to do it.
+Avoid getting caught in this trap by packing a few snacks in your bag so that if you do find yourself at the supermarket you can eat whilst, or before, you shop, and so resist the urge to spend more.

 2. Write a shopping list

 Whether you’re planning ahead for one meal, or your meals for the entire week, write a list.
-If you plan your meals in advance you will then only buy the exact ingredients that you need.
-With this focus you are less likely to get distracted and pick up other items that you ‘might’ need.
+If you plan your meals in advance you will be more likely to only buy the exact ingredients that you need.
+With this focus you are less likely to get distracted and pick up other items that you ‘might’ need, and that may well end up getting wasted.

 3. Bulk buy tinned and dried goods

-Some people go for this some don’t, that's fair enough.
-The beauty of bulk buying dried goods, however, is that they have long expiration dates.
+The beauty of bulk buying dried goods, is that they have long expiration dates.
 If there is a money off deal on pasta, rice, or pulses, it makes sense to buy a large amount as they will last forever in your cupboard.
 This way you also minimise your weekly food costs by only buying fresh produce over the week.

 4. Cook your food in bulk